eighty-three/messenger-chat-generator/README.md

 # Messenger Chat Generator
-A web app that can create conversations in Facebook Messenger
+A web app that can simulate conversations from Facebook Messenger

 ## Install
 ```